naubino/naubino.js/README.md

 `

 # Node.js:
-  * In case you dont have node.js 0.6.3 in your package manager `
-git clone https://github.com/joyent/node
+  * In case you dont have a current node.js in your package manager ` git clone https://github.com/joyent/node cd node
-cd node